apurvashekhar/apurvashekhar/README.md

 I am pursuing Masters in Business Analytics at Santa Clara Universty, 2020.
 Along with my coursework, I worked as a part-time business analyst at a IOT startup, Atollogy Inc for 7 months.
 I gained practical knowledge of working with large, messy datasets, and wrote complex SQL queries to generate actionable business insights.
-I got the opportunity to collaborate with the data engineer and customer success teams to understand the business and need of the client and curate Tableau dashboards to highlight key metrics to support the client's operational workflow.
+I got the opportunity to collaborate with the data engineer and customer success teams to understand the business need of the client.
+It helped me to curate Tableau dashboards to highlight key metrics to support the client's operational workflow.

 Currently, I am working on honing my skills to write efficient code to handle large datasets and reduce runtime.
 During my free time,